Four Green Fields: Content and meaning

 The song is interpreted as an allegorical political statement regarding the constitutional status of Northern Ireland.
 The four fields are seen as the Provinces of Ireland with Ulster being the "field" that remained part of the United Kingdom after the Irish Free State separated.
 The old woman is seen as a traditional personification of Ireland herself (see Kathleen Ni Houlihan).
 The words spoken by the woman in Makem's song are taken directly from "Cathleen ni Houlihan", an early play by W. B. Yeats.
-There was a version done by the High Kings.

 Background

 The concept of Four Green Fields representing the four provinces of Ireland had been used before, having been previously used in the 1939 stained glass work My Four Green Fields by Evie Hone.

 Makem frequently described the song as having been inspired by a drive through the "no man's land" adjoining Northern Ireland, where he saw an old woman tending livestock.
 She was oblivious to the political boundaries that loomed so large in the public's eye; the land was older than the argument, and she didn't care what was shown on the map.

 Makem commonly sang the song as an encore.